-We offer two services specifically for schools.
-These are a bulk order service where you can receive multiple books at a 28% discount on the RRP, and author-led classroom visits based around the books we publish.
-To find out more about our bulk order service, please click here, while details of the author-led classroom visits we offer are provided below.
+We offer three services specifically for schools.
+These are a bulk order service where you can receive multiple books at a 28% discount on the RRP, traditional author visits to schools and our unique and interactive author-led classroom visits based around the books we publish.
+To find out more about our bulk order service, please click here, while details of our traditional author visits to schools and our unique and interactive author-led classroom visits we offer are provided below.

 Draw Your Own Encyclopaedia Author-Led Classroom Visit

-Each classroom visit lasts between one and two hours (depending on the particular visit and time slot available, and allow your students to explore a number of elements of non-fiction writing (like how to put numbers you read in non-fiction writing in a meaningful context and how people find out the facts that are found in non-fiction books) in fun and interesting ways.
-At present, we cover the following topics:
+Each classroom visit lasts approximately one hour, and allow your students to explore a number of elements of non-fiction writing (like how to put numbers you read in non-fiction writing in a meaningful context and how people find out the facts that are found in non-fiction books) in fun and interesting ways.
+At present, we offer classroom visits on the following topics, but if you are interested in a classroom visit based around any of the other books in this series, let us know and we can see if we can arrange it):

 Mammals: This visit is well-suited for any teacher looking for an author-led classroom visit that incorporates non-fiction writing, practical mathematics, problem solving, reading comprehension and outdoor learning to their This visit will introduce your students to what a mammal is, and then explore a range of record-breaking mammals, such as the largest, the smallest, the fastest, and the one that can hold its breath the longest, in a fun and interactive way.
 This includes having students divide themselves into groups that would be the same height as an African bush elephant, working out how many of them it would take to be the same length as a blue whale, and testing what mammals they’d be able to beat in a sprint over thirty metres.
 You can find our more details about what happens during this class visit here.